undiscipliningvc/undiscipliningvc/README.md

 * **Level 4:** Downloadable files, i.e., all the files that appear in /pdf

 ## Subdirectories in the Root Directory
 * **0_dev:** Files needed for developing the site.
-These include a set of empty directories (used to generate derivative images), icons, a sample annotated HTML file, a set of image conversion codes, and the UVC peer review stamp.
+These include a set of empty directories (used to generate derivative images), icons, a sample annotated HTML file, and the UVC peer review stamp.
+Also includes workflows, Python scripts, corresponding CSV and HTML, and misc other files used to  generate content pages.

 * **bash:** Scripts to develop the site.
 These include scripts to run a local server in Python and to push changes from the dev to production branches.